-The Group continues to convert the open houses of its broiler farm to tunnel-ventilated closed houses which have proven to be effective in addressing the flies and smell problems.
-The latest state-of-art closed house design at the breeder and broiler farms are of international standards and more hygienic.
+The Group has completed the conversion of its opened houses of its broiler farm to tunnel-ventilated closed houses which have proven to be effective in addressing the flies and smell problems.
+The latest state-of-theart closed house design at the breeder and broiler farms are of international standards and more hygienic.
 As the closed houses are environmentally controlled, flies are minimal, with more than 95% reduction.
 Flies are generally a carrier of disease and less flies will result in lower incidence of air-borne disease.